 - Nigeria: We made significant new investments in Nigeria, the country that is the largest contributor to the global maternal burden.
 We have partnered with the Gates Foundation and a local NGO, the Society for Family Health, to improve access to quality postpartum family planning services, partnered with a local community-based NGO to implement village health worker and midwifery training programs, and extended our partnership with USAID and Pathfinder International to increase access to quality maternity care services through a total-market approach.

 Our goal is to design, test and advocate for innovative models that expand women’s access to quality care and can be scaled for greater impact.
 We’re striving to find solutions to end preventable maternal mortality, today and for years to come.

 Given the surprisingly high proportion of women who receive health services from private maternity providers, we believe that strengthening the ability of these providers to meet the health needs of pregnant women could have an impact on reducing maternal mortality.
-In 2015, we continued to support our partners in India and Uganda to set, maintain and deliver standards for quality care in the local private health sector.

 Our goal is to ensure that women have access to affordable, quality maternal health services wherever they seek care, through public or private sources.
 That’s why we are raising awareness among policy makers, donors and other global health stakeholders about the complementary role of private providers and the importance of working with them to help end preventable maternal deaths.